argrelay/argrelay/readme.md

 <a name="argrelay-about"></a>
 # What's this?

-A integration framework to provide contextual Tab-auto-completion<br/>
+A tool to provide object selector (structured data search filter) for command line interface (CLI).

-and structured search filter for command line interface (CLI) to any command in Bash shell.
+This naturally enables contextual Tab-auto-completion in Bash shell by wrapping any command.

 <a name="argrelay-general-idea"></a>
 # General idea